enyo/enyo.github.io/_posts/2014-01-09-going-public.md

 was going to use:

 1. I didn't want to be in charge of the hosting of the website.
-I have hosted too many websites in my lifetime to know that, sooner or later, it's not fun anymore.
+I have hosted many websites in my lifetime, and I know that, sooner or later, it's not fun anymore.

 2. I didn't want any server side language on the website.
 The few things that